kriszyp/lmdb-js/README.md

 The most direct mapping from LMDB C API is as a node.js Buffer (binary), however it is often more convenient to return the key as a string.
 To create a cursor that returns keys as Buffers, provide a second `true` prameter to the `cursor constructor`.
 Set the second parameter to `false` to always return keys as strings.
 Note that this parameter is ignored if the
-`dbi` was opened with `keyIsUint32` set - n this case all cursor functions will return the key as an integer.
+`dbi` was opened with `keyIsUint32` set - in this case all cursor functions will return the key as an integer.

 If the second parameter to the `cursor constructor` is *not* given then:
    * If the `dbi` was opened with `keyIsUint32` set the key is returned as an integer